Canada

 Access, Parking Lake Louise

-The ski resort of Lake Louise is situated in Banff National Park in the Canadian Rocky Mountains.
-It is located in the province of Alberta and is 60 kilometres from Banff.
-Calgary is around 190 kilometres away.
-The ski resort is just 3 kilometres from the Trans-Canada Highway and sufficient parking is available around the base station.
-Anyone wishing to park directly at the entrance to the ski resort needs to buy a VIP Parking Pass.
-However, this can only be purchased for a whole season at a cost of several hundred dollars.
-This means that the only option for day visitors is the free-of-charge car parks around the ski resort.
-As the ski resort of Lake Louise is located in Banff National Park, a payable Park Pass is always required.
-This must be purchased before entering the Park.
+The Lake Louise ski resort is located in Banff National Park in the Canadian Rocky Mountains.
+It is situated in the province of Alberta, and Banff is 60 kilometers away.
+Calgary is about 190 kilometers away.
+The ski resort is only 3 kilometers from the Trans Canada Highway, and there is ample parking available around the base station.
+If you want to park directly at the resort entrance, you will need a paid VIP Parking Pass.
+However, this pass can only be purchased for an entire season and costs several hundred dollars.
+Therefore, day visitors can only use the free parking lots around the ski resort.
+Since the Lake Louise ski resort is located in Banff National Park, a paid park pass is always required.
+You must purchase this pass before entering the park.

 Ideal entry for day visitors